alisnic/minscript/README.md

 ; to create an array, just use the array function
 (let ary (array 1 2 3)) ;=> var ary = [1,2,3]

-; since JavaScript is so awesome and everything it a object, ; you can use the same get/set functions from object (let first (get ary 0)) ;=> var first = ary[0]
+; since JavaScript is so awesome and everything is a object, ; you can use the same get/set functions from object (let first (get ary 0)) ;=> var first = ary[0]
 (set ary 0 10) ;=> ary[0] = 10